Kasaragod district: Rivers

 Kasaragod district has the largest number of rivers in Kerala - 12.
 All of them are west-flowing rivers.
 The longest of them is Chandragiri River (105 km long).
 Kasaragod town is located on the estuary of Chandragiri river.
 It empties into the Arabian Sea at Thalangara.
 The Chandragiri Fort is built on its bank.
 The river originates at Pattimala in Kodagu (Coorg).
 The smallest river of Kerala is also in the district.

 Administration

 Kasargod district consists of two revenue subdivisions- Kasargod and Kanhangad.
 For sake of rural administration, 38 Gram Panchayats are combined in 6 Blocks, which together form the Kasargod District Panchayat.
 For the sake of urban administration, 3 municipal towns are there.

 For the representation of Kasargod in Kerala Legislative Assembly, there are 5 assembly constituencies.
 These are included in the Kasaragod (Lok Sabha constituency).

 The district is further divided into 128 villages which together form 4 subdistricts.

+Major Towns

+The major towns of the district include: